priyankt68/website/content/blog/pydata-delhi-2017-recap.md

 [NetworkX ](https://networkx.github.io/)— In my discussions with James Powell, we discussed quite a few short comings of NetworkX.
 I am not particularly aware of all of them.
 It is something which I’m looking to explore.
 By the way, if you’re looking to learn NetworkX, I highly recommend taking up this [online course offered by DataCamp](https://www.datacamp.com/courses/network-analysis-in-python-part-1).

 Overall I had an amazing time meeting so many smart people.
 I highly recommend everyone to attend PyData Delhi 2018 as well.
-If you're looking to attend another super-awesome Python conference - attend PyCon India 2017 in November happening in New Delhi.
+If you're looking to attend another super-awesome Python conference - look no further and attend PyCon India 2017 in November in New Delhi.

+Cheers!